 - Climb the steps to Pura Puncak Sari, a sacred hilltop temple which commands fabulous views over the neighboring islands and Bali’s east coast.

-- Do not miss the spectacular natural rock arch over the turquoise waters of Broken Beach (Pasih Uug).
-Hike or bike to get to this amazing cove on Nusa Penida’s north-west tip – and do not forget your camera.
-Although you cannot actually swim here as there’s no access to the water, you’ll be able to cool off at nearby Angel’s Billabong.
+- Don't miss the spectacular natural rock arch over the turquoise waters of Broken Beach (Pasih Uug).
+Hike or bike to get to this amazing cove on Nusa Penida’s north-west tip – and don't forget your camera.
+Although you can't actually swim here as there’s no access to the water, you’ll be able to cool off at nearby Angel’s Billabong.